jloughry/OUSS/README.md

 1. Figure out a way to save the large audio (MP3) files without using up space in Git.

+2. Automated check in Makefile for files with permissions other than -rw-r--r--.

-2. Consider a subordinate Makefile method to allow editing like this:
+3. Consider a subordinate Makefile method to allow editing like this:

 ````
 % make tt14 edit